-PGCert Education MACD4070 (Current lee MAED 4070 (Current legues in Policiens and Any available module MAED4070 (Current Issues in Religions and Any available module.
-(Religions and Values Education) and I MAED4071 (Learning Values Education) and Teaching Religions and Values) PGDip Education MAED4006 MAED4001 Negotiated Learning (Religions and Contemporary Issues Research Methods or on a theme in religions Values) in Education: theory, any available module if and values education. policy and practice exiting with a PGDip MA Education MAED4440 40 credit dissertation on a theme in Any available module.
+PGCert Education MAED4070 (Current Iss ues in Religions and Any available module.
+(Religions and Values Education) and MAED4071 (Learning Values Education) and Teaching Religions PGDip Education MAED4006 MAED4001 Negotiated Learning (Religions and Contemporary Issues Research Methods or on a theme in religions Values) in Education: theory, any available module if and values education. , policy and practice exiting with a PGDip MA Education MAED4440 40 credit dissertation on a theme in Any available module.
 (Religions and Religions and Values Education.
 Values Education) or MA Education MAED4460 60 credit dissertation on a theme in Religions and Values (Religions and Education.
 Values Education)